Drag Race Down Under: Maxi challenges and runways

 The requirements of the maxi challenge vary across each episode, and can be individual or group challenges.
 The winner of the maxi challenge also receives a special prize for their win.
 The final maxi challenge consisted of the queens taking part in an all-singing and all-dancing routine to one of RuPaul's songs.

 The goal of each maxi challenge involves a new theme and outcome.
 Contestants are often asked to design and construct a custom outfit, sometimes incorporating unconventional materials.
 Other challenges focus on the contestants' ability to present themselves on camera, perform with music, or perform humorously.
 Some challenges became a tradition across seasons, such as the "Snatch Game" (in which the contestants impersonate celebrities as a parody of Match Game), a ball or a makeover, in which the contestants create drag personas for other people.
 The contestants walk down a runway presenting outfits.
 If the maxi challenge involves the creation of an outfit, that outfit is presented to the judges in the runway.
 Otherwise, a theme is assigned and the contestants must put together a look that fits the theme, which is presented to the judges.
 The runway looks and presentation are judged along with the maxi challenge performance.

 Judging panel

 A panel of judges cast opinions about the challenge performances and runway looks, first to the contestants onstage, and then again with them offstage.

 RuPaul acted as both the host and main judge, with Michelle Visage and Rhys Nicholson as supporting judges.

-The show made an unsuccessful attempt to book New Zealand Prime Minister Jacinda Ardern for some form of appearance, either as a guest judge or making a cameo appearance in the workroom.
-Ardern declined, citing scheduling issues.

 Companion series

 There are web series also accompanying each episode of Drag Race.
 How's Your Head, Queen?, features Michelle Visage checking in with the newly eliminated queen from RuPaul's Drag Race Down Under to chat about their experience, their passions, the future, and more.
-Fashion Photo Ruview, aired for the first season, co-hosted by Raja and Raven who evaluate the runway looks of the main show.
+Fashion Photo RuView, aired for the first season, co-hosted by Raja and Raven who evaluate the runway looks of the main show.
 Binge Queens with Kita Mean, Angeria Paris VanMicheals, Jasmine Kennedie and June Jambalaya who threw a couch kiki for a weekly watch party for RuPaul's Drag Race Down Under (season 2).